Antidepressants: Another weapon against chronic pain

 Antidepressants are a mainstay in the treatment of many chronic pain conditions — even when depression isn't a factor.

-Some of the more effective and commonly used medications for chronic pain are drugs that were developed to control other conditions.
-Although not Food and Drug Administration approved to treat chronic pain, antidepressants are a mainstay in the treatment of many chronic pain conditions — even when depression isn't a factor.
+Some of the more effective and commonly used medications for chronic pain are drugs that were developed to treat other conditions.
+Although not specifically intended to treat chronic pain, antidepressants are a mainstay in the treatment of many chronic pain conditions, even when depression isn't recognized as a factor.

 Types of pain relieved